SaraBaradaran/Secure-File-Sharing/README.md

 # Secure-File-Sharing

-We have implemented a secure file sharing thta provide confidentiality and integrity.
+We have implemented a secure file sharing that provides confidentiality and integrity.

 ## Usage guide